 - Marx and Engels wrote "The Communist Manifesto" (html, pdf) in 1847 having in mind ordinary people as readers.
 It's, then, a clear and fairly brief exposition of Marx's views in an early stage of his own intellectual evolution.
 And my theory is that nothing beats going to the sources.
 If you read it actually paying attention to what you read, you'll find many points in common with our own times.
 Besides, there is a useful study guide.

 - Beginning students and critics, alike, often use Marxist terminology in a inappropriate manner (relevant link).
-Whatever your motivation, I'd advise against relying on Wikipedia, the usual suspect, for basic definitions.
+Whatever your motivation, I most emphatically advise against relying on Wikipedia, the usual suspect, for anything related to Marx/Marxism.
+I believe at least one person has been deliberately adding crap to it (relevant link).
 Regardless of your motivation, use at least MIA's Marxist Glossary.
-This goes particularly to those clever critics (of the PoMo PoKe variety) intent on showing how Marxism is absurd: it's a matter of basic common sense and a modicum of courtesy.
+This goes particularly to those clever critics (of the PoMo/PoKe variety) intent on showing how Marxism is absurd: it's a matter of basic common sense and a modicum of courtesy.

 More Advanced Material: